whl1729/note/computer/cpp/primer/09_sequential_containers.md

 2. substr
     - `s.substr(pos, n)` return a string containing n charactres from s starting at pos.
-    - throws an out_of_range if the position exceeds the size of the string.
+    - Throws an out_of_range if the position exceeds the size of the string.
-    - if the position plus the count is greater than the size, the count is adjusted to copy only up to the end of the string.
+    - If the position plus the count is greater than the size, the count is adjusted to copy only up to the end of the string.

 3. Operations to Modify strings
 ```